himanshupa369/Epam-Cpp-developer-Training/Multithreading/Solid Principle/readme.md

 * ❌ Don't mix unrelated logic (e.g., file I/O and business rules in one class).
 * ✅ Keeps code **modular**, **testable**, and **easy to refactor**.

+#🏠 Analogy:
+A chef cooks food.
+A cashier handles billing.
+You wouldn't want a chef to handle payments too.
 ---

 ### **2. Open/Closed Principle (OCP)**